GiggleLiu/firstplotbench/README.md

-# A benchmark of first plot time and autodiff time
+# A benchmark of first plot time and autodiff time in Julia

 ## To run benchmarks
 e.g.